endlos99/xdt99/doc/MANUAL.md

 Source code is processed case insensitively so that all labels, expressions, and instructions may be written in upper case, lower case, or any mixture.
-Text literals are still case sensitive, though.
+Text literals are still case-sensitive, though.

     label1 byte >A,>b
     LABEL2 TEXT 'Hello World'